 Determine Which Regulator Has Jurisdiction

-- If your complaint is about a trading-related matter involving a company listed on the Toronto Stock Exchange (TSX), the TSX Venture Exchange (TSX Venture) or the Canadian Securities Exchange (CSE), you can send your complaint to the New SRO.
+- If your complaint is about a trading-related matter involving a company listed on the Toronto Stock Exchange (TSX), the TSX Venture Exchange (TSX Venture) or the Canadian Securities Exchange (CSE), you can send your complaint to the Canadian Investment Regulatory Organization (CIRO).